brickatyourfeet/jewell-practice/chrome.md

 [Google Chrome][google-chrome] is a web browser that's fast and secure.
 Though web developers use every browser to test their creations, many choose Chrome as their primary one.
 It has a minimalistic user interface, supports the latest web standards, has great built-in developer tools, and is customizable with extensions.

-In this chapter, your objective is to demonstrate competency with Google Chrome.
-To complete this objective, please follow along with the video found below and complete the self-assessment at the end of this chapter.
+In this lesson, your objective is to demonstrate competency with Google Chrome.
+To complete this objective, please follow along with the video found below and complete the self-assessment at the end of this lesson.
 If you're already familiar with Chrome, you may be able to complete the self-assessment without watching the video.
 Though, you may also learn a trick or two from it.

 If you've ordered a laptop through us, please coordinate with your campus on the earliest date it's available for pickup.
 Also, you may want to re-watch this video once you obtain it.